For the Second World War, the United Kingdom leveraged knowledge and experience from the First World War to feed its population.

-Canadian Red Cross parcels for Canadian, British and Allied prisoners of war were preferred over British or American parcels because the Canadian parcels always included tins of proper butter; the British or American parcels had margarine instead 70% of the time.
+Canadian Red Cross parcels for Canadian, British and Allied prisoners of war were preferred over British or American parcels because the Canadian parcels always included tins of proper butter; Note that it wasn’t that the Canadians were being more generous, though: it’s simply because margarine in Canada was illegal at the time, so they literally didn’t have any to send.
+See: Margarine in Canada. the British or American parcels had margarine instead 70% of the time.

 In July 1940, restaurant restrictions started coming into effect.
 The first regulation was that in one meal you could not have both a meat and fish dish.
 So a fish starter, and meat main course, was out.

 In June 1942, two additional restaurant restrictions came into effect.
 The first was that no restaurant meal could have more than three courses.
 The second was that no restaurant could charge more than 5 shillings for a meal (alcohol and coffee excluded.)
 This had the desired effect, of course, of causing restaurants to be more frugal in what they chose to offer, or serve smaller portions of it, so that they could still make a profit on the meal.
 To ensure that restaurants didn’t just try to get around this through “cover charges”, the restriction also stipulated that the highest cover charge that would be allowed was 7s.
 6d.